 - Expand funding to the current Transportation and Rural Access (TRACS) demand-response system that serves the elderly and disabled throughout the county.

 What is the estimated cost of the plan, and how will we pay for it?

 It will cost about $2.3 billion to build and operate the elements of this plan over the first 10 years.

 The transit plan is designed to be funded through a combination of local, state and federal dollars, as well as farebox revenue.
 The main funding source for the transit plan is the local half-cent sales tax, which will be placed on the November 8, 2016, ballot.
 Local funding would also include increased vehicle registration fees.

-(To view the plan or brochures, you will need Acrobat Reader, available here.)
+(To view the plan, you will need Acrobat Reader, available here.)